Doug Ducey: State Treasurer of Arizona (2011–2015)

+Gubernatorial campaigns

 2014 campaign

 In July 2013 Ducey filed the paperwork necessary to explore the possibility of running for governor.
 On February 19, 2014, he formally announced his intention to seek the office at a rally in downtown Phoenix.

 He received the endorsement of conservatives such as Senators Ted Cruz and Mike Lee, as well as Governor Scott Walker and former Senator Jon Kyl.
 Ducey won the Republican nomination in the August primary, and was subsequently endorsed by the outgoing governor, Jan Brewer, along with Senators John McCain and Jeff Flake and other Republicans in Arizona's Congressional delegation.
 Ducey was endorsed by several organizations, including Arizona Right to Life and the Concerned Women for America.

 Ducey defeated Democrat Fred DuVal and Libertarian Barry Hess in the November 4 general election.